minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 ## Bisq configuration

 This section will highlight key configuration options focusing on privacy and security only.

 For the national currency account and trading configuration options, please refer to the Bisq [website](https://bisq.network/getting-started/){:target="_blank"} and [wiki](https://bisq.wiki/Main_Page){:target="_blank"}

 ### Bitcoin Explorer

-* Click to "Settings" > "Preferences"
+* Click on "Settings" > "Preferences"

-* Click on the three dots of the "Bitcoin Explorer" section
+* Click on the three dots in the "Bitcoin Explorer" section

 * Use the following information:
   * Name: Choose a name (e.g., `MiniBolt`)